Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Computer Aided Diagnosis System (CADS) for COVID-19 Detection

 \subsection{Public Databases used for COVID-19 Detection and Forecasting}

-Various public databases (X-ray and CT images) available for the detection and prediction of COVID-19 are listed in Table \ref{tabledataone}.
-Also, the databases used to predict the corona spread in leading countries of the world are shown in Table \ref{tabledatatwo}.
+Several public databases (X-ray and CT images) are available for the detection and segmentation of COVID-19, some of them are listed in Table \ref{tabledataone}.
+Also, the datasets related to predicting the COVID-19 spread in leading countries of the world are shown in Table \ref{tabledatatwo}.